 How do I order an AP Exam?

 Step 1: Activate Exam – Students must activate their exams on The College Board MyAP site by JOINing their AP® Class on the MyAP Site at https://myap.collegeboard.org To access the site, create or use a College Board Profile.
 You will then ‘Join’ your classes by entering a Join Code (Access Code) that will link you to your specific teacher and subject.
-ALL Students should join the online MyAP group to access resources available for the course, students who are choosing to also take the May 2020 exam must set their Exam Decision Indicator to YES by September 20, 2019.
+ALL Students should join the online MyAP group to access free online resources available for the course by September 22, 2021.

 Tips for setting up your College Board Profile on MyAP: